 Holyoake lived a life of conflict and controversy.
 Editor of a radical weekly newspaper, estranged from his parents and challenged in a bitter rivalry for leadership of the Secularist movement, he was hailed at his death for having “won that freedom of speech which we take as a matter of course today.”
 He also secured for atheists the right to affirm in court they were speaking truthfully, rather than having to swear on a Bible.
 Holyoake defied the British Stamp Act that put a sales tax on newspapers and facing a bill for £600,000 (£37,000,000 today, or $50,000,000), he offered to pay it off a shilling a week.
 His opposition to the tax helped bring about its repeal.

-A RADICAL LIFE tells the compelling story of a neglected but key figure who played a transformative role in the shaping of modern society.
+A RADICAL LIFE reveals the compelling story of a neglected but key figure who played a transformative role in the shaping of the modern world.
 It also brings an important message for the 21st century: failure to defend Secularism risks the loss of civil rights and personal freedoms to a renewal of religious influence in lawmaking and public life.

 Author Ray Argyle, a biographer of Charles de Gaulle and other leading figures, has drawn on years of research into Holyoake’s writings (160 books and pamphlets), archival sources in England, and interviews with present-day secularist authorities to produce a book filled with intimate detail and framed by historic authenticity.
 He is based in Kingston, Ontario.
 The Toronto Globe and Mail described Ray as “an author who writes exceptionally fascinating stories on social and cultural change.”